 This IT Security Policy is owned and administered by iCIMS Information Security Department.

 This policy applies to all systems, including network equipment and communication systems, supporting iCIMS internal and remote operations and products and services.
-These policy requirements supersede all other policies, processes, practices, and guidelines relating to the matters set forth herein, except for the Data Security and Privacy Statement.
+These policy requirements supersede all other policies, processes, practices, and guidelines relating to the matters set forth herein, except for the Data Security and Privacy Statement and Incident Response Policy & Process.
 However, additional policies shall be put in place that document enhanced requirements when such policy requirements are considered confidential.
+For example, policies that address the specifics of key management.
 These policies will be reviewed at least once per calendar year and updated to meet current best practice.

 iCIMS uses reasonable efforts to protect the security and privacy of all information received by, though or on behalf of iCIMS.
 In cases where a system or provider cannot meet these requirements, exceptions will be noted and documented by Information Security, and alternate controls will be implemented.

 1.1.
 To provide data confidentiality in the event of accidental or malicious data loss, all Personal Data, PII, SCI or Subscriber Data shall be encrypted at rest.

 1.1.1.
 Encryption of data at rest shall use at least AES 256-bit encryption.

 1.2.
 Strong cryptography and security protocols, such as TLS 1.2 or IPSEC, are required to safeguard Personal Data, PII, SCI or Subscriber Data during transmission.

 1.3.
 Key exchange shall use RSA or DSA cryptographic algorithms with a minimum key length of 2048 bits and minimum digest length of 256.

 1.4.
 Digital signatures shall use RSA, DSS with a minimum key length of 2048 bits and minimum digest length of 256.